A Lotte Data – Minecraft Data Pack

 • Suspicious gravel in trail ruins (common loot) is more likely to yield emeralds or gold nuggets.

-• Abandoned mineshaft chests are more likely to contain diamonds, golden apples, enchanted golden apples, raw iron, raw gold, and powered rails.
+• Abandoned mineshaft chests are more likely to contain diamonds, golden apples, enchanted golden apples, raw iron, raw gold, powered rails, and name tags.

-• Ancient city chests are more likely to contain enchanted golden apples, diamond leggings, echo shards, disk fragments (5), Regeneration potions, and “Swift Sneak” enchanted books.
+• Ancient city chests are more likely to contain enchanted golden apples, diamond leggings, echo shards, disk fragments (5), Regeneration potions, “Swift Sneak” enchanted books, and name tags.

 • Ancient city ice box chests are more likely to contain golden carrots.